lilcpu/slate/source/index.html.md

 }
 ```

 This endpoint takes in a merchant name and the email of the user that would like to cancel their subscription.
 This email __must__ be the email in use at the service in question.
-The cancellation will be initiated and that user will recieve email updates on the cencellation status as it progresses.
+The cancellation will be initiated and that user will receive email updates on the cancellation status as it progresses.
 Usually no more than 24 hours.

 ### HTTP Request